getnexar/golang-programming-task/README.md

 * You should not replace `Index` implementation with any database solution

+* Feel free to refactor or change the structure of any other part of the project if you feel it fits better

 ### Benchmarking.

 You can test the Index implementation performance by running perf tool like `hey`